Best bidet of 2021 | CNN Underscored

 Bio Bidet Slimedge Attachment ($34.99, originally $59; amazon.com or $49, originally $59; biobidet.com)

-This bidet attachment had the second most comfortable stream behind the Tushy, but still wasn’t anywhere near as comfortable.
+This bidet attachment had the second-most-comfortable stream behind the Tushy but still wasn’t anywhere near as comfortable.
 It’s got one knob that controls both the front and rear wash, but you’re unable to adjust the position beyond that.

 Omigo Element+ Attachment ($109; myomigo.com)